bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 Remember, there is no schema in MongoDB, so the inserted document may be completely different from the rest of the items in the collection.
 Note that not all fields are assigned values.
 Because there are no integrity criteria, any insertion will be successful, but there may be problems with queries (for example, assuming that the `Stock` field is always set).

-You can use the `InsertMany` function to insert multiple documents, but remember that there are no transactions, so inserting multiple documents is an independent operation.
+You can use the `InsertMany` function to insert multiple documents, but remember that there are no transactions, so adding multiple documents is an independent operation.
 If, for any reason, an error occurs during the insertion, the successfully inserted documents will remain in the database.
 However, each document is saved atomically, so no "half" document can be added to the database in the event of an error.

 ### Delete documents